The history of the Voynich MS is described in three parts, on three pages:

 |1773||Giovanni Antonio Battara re-issues Buonanni's catalogue of the museum.|

-The whereabouts of the Voynich MS during the following period could not yet be traced.
+The whereabouts of the Voynich MS after the death of Kircher could not yet be traced.
 The Society of Jesus experienced two suppressions and many of their belongings have been confiscated.
 Still, the Voynich MS (and other Jesuit books such as the Carteggio Kircheriano) did remain in their possession.
 Therefore, in this and the following sections, especially the movements of libraries, archives and collections receive some attention.
+This is a highly complicated topic, and a complete study is outside the scope of this page.
+A first tentative overview is shown near the bottom of this page.

 |1773||The Society of Jesus suppressed in Rome.
 Lazzari, the librarian of the Roman College, joined cardinal Zelada (one of the main actors in the anti-Jesuit movement), who took some of the books and MSs from the Roman College to his library in Toledo.
 Other parts of the library were dispersed in Rome.
 The archives of the Society, kept to that time in the Casa Professa, were saved by Giuseppe Pignatelli S.J. during the Napoleonic era.|